Parth-Srivastava-bithub/UniNotes/Unit 2.md

 - Each root is the smallest value in its respective binomial tree.
 - The global minimum is guaranteed to be one of the roots, so we don’t need to look deeper.

-This image can explain very well
+This image explains very well
 ![image](https://github.com/user-attachments/assets/7f7e085d-b929-490e-bdc0-e81d18bef8f9)

 **Get Min -> break the tree -> reverse join -> get two b heaps -> merge them**